Learning Reachability of Energy Storage Arbitrage: Introduction

 \subsection{Motivation and Scope}

-\footnote{ Submitted to the 24th Power Systems Computation Conference (PSCC 2026).} Power systems experience increased weather-driven variability that impacts both renewable energy generation and demand patterns.
+Power systems experience increased weather-driven variability that impacts both renewable energy generation and demand patterns.
 This variability also impacts wholesale electricity markets, where day-ahead (DA) and real-time (RT) market outcomes increasingly depart from each other \cite{bienstock2024risk}, which in turn causes system operators and market participants to adjust their decision-making routines.
 Efficient and reliable operations under these conditions require anticipating scarcity and preserving flexibility before weather-driven stressors materialize.
 Energy storage systems, such as batteries, are well positioned to alleviate this variability due to their fast response capability.
-However, translating this technical capability into reliable system outcomes is non-trivial, because the economic value of stored energy is time dependent and hinges on the ability to account for \emph{intertemporal} linkages between storage decisions at different time periods.
+However, translating this technical capability into reliable system outcomes is non-trivial, because the economic value of stored energy is time-dependent and hinges on the ability to account for \emph{intertemporal} linkages between storage decisions at different time periods.
 Without estimating the intertemporal economic value of storage under uncertain and variable wholesale prices, these resources may respond to changing RT conditions myopically, leading to suboptimal economic and reliability performance.
-That is, in terms of energy arbitrage, battery assets may be over-discharging on earlier price spikes or over-charging when flexibility is scarce, leading to scarcity precisely at the time periods when the system most needs reserves.
-We refer to these periods as system's \emph{critical hours}.
+That is, in terms of energy arbitrage, battery assets may be over-discharging on early price spikes or over-charging when flexibility is scarce, leading to scarcity precisely at the time periods when the system most needs reserves.
+We refer to these periods of time as the system's \emph{critical hours}.